If you’ve been looking for remote work as a freelancer, you’ve probably come across a few postings on Upwork.

 Once you start applying for jobs and landing contracts, you’ll be able to keep track of potential and current clients using the “My Jobs” tab.

 If you’re working on an hourly project, you’ll be able to track your hours using the “Work Diary.”
 There, you can add, edit and delete time for the current week.
-This is how Upwork keep tracks of your payment and how clients keep track of your project progress.
+This is how Upwork keeps track of your payment and how clients keep track of your project progress.
 You can learn more about how to use your Work Diary here.

 Hourly projects work on a weekly billing cycle that ends on Sunday.
 Funds will available for withdrawal 10 days later.
 Fixed-price contracts work on a milestone system: you get paid once you’ve accomplished a certain task, as decided by the client.
 Once a client approves a milestone, your funds will be available for withdrawal after a five-day period.
 Bonus payments are also available after your client’s payment has been processed.